stoicml/ghonk.github.io/_posts/2017-6-28-catlearn-suppls-demo.md

 ![plot of chunk unnamed-chunk-11](/assets/rfigs/unnamed-chunk-11-1.svg)

 Here we see that there is a fair amount of variation across initializations.
 This suggests it would be smart to follow the typical procedure of averaging across a series of models to accurately represent the response probabilities.
-It also suggests that out approach would likely benefit from some optimization and validation.
+It also suggests that our approach would likely benefit from some optimization and validation.

 Future demos will explore the tools within `catlearn.suppls` used to optimize hyper-parameters and examine the hidden unit representation space toward the goal of uncovering new insight about the problem.